Understanding prehospital ketamine: Dosing to drawbacks

 Chemically, ketamine is an NMDA receptor antagonist (glutamate is one of the body’s most prominent excitatory neurotransmitters, and NMDA is a glutamate receptor).
 Research has also linked ketamine to opioid receptors, cannabinoid receptors and neurotransmitters like GABA .

 What does this mean?
-Blocking NDMA receptors is thought to give ketamine its unique anaesthetic properties, such as amnesia as well as its psychedelic effects.
+Blocking NDMA receptors is thought to give ketamine its unique anesthetic properties, such as amnesia as well as its psychedelic effects.
 It’s what makes ketamine a useful drug for conscious sedation (for short painful procedures, like pacing or extrication) where pain needs to be controlled but the patient remains conscious, with the airway intact.
-At higher doses, in can be used to induce anaesthesia prior to intubation.
+At higher doses, in can be used to induce anesthesia prior to intubation.

 The hallucinations and psychedelic effects make ketamine a recreational drug of abuse, but also are responsible for ketamine’s well-known emergence reactions .
 Occasionally, a patient can have a terrifying experience waking up from ketamine.
 Reducing stimulation as much as possible when the patient is waking up by keeping them in a dark, quiet room can help.
 Personal experience has proven midazolam or lorazepam helpful if the emergence reaction happens, but I usually find it best to try have the patient wake up in the hospital where it is more controlled and avoid the emergence reaction all together.